MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/choose-how-to-deliver-updates.md

 When using the cloud as your update source, there are also some **considerations**:
 - **Network connectivity**: Devices must be able to connect to the Office CDN.
 For this the URLs and IPs listed in URL-ARTICLE LINK HERE must be accessible for devices.
 Microsoft recommends to allows devices to connect to the Office CDN on a system level and with bypassing any proxy servers to ensure best performance.
 We recommend to review the [Download sizes for updates to Microsoft 365 Apps](https://learn.microsoft.com/officeupdates/download-sizes-microsoft365-apps-updates) to assess the impact on the network.
 - **Delivery Optimization**: In all cloud-based update scenarios, the update mechanism can and will leverage [Delivery Optimization](../delivery-optimization.md) when available.
 This will allow devices to share the required sources in a Peer-to-Peer fashion and reduces the amount of data which needs to be downloaded from the internet.
 Microsoft recommends the usage of Delivery Optimization.
 If [Connected Caches](https://learn.microsoft.com/windows/deployment/do/waas-microsoft-connected-cache) are deployed and configured, those will also be leveraged.
 Especially [Microsoft Connected Cache in Configuration Manager](https://learn.microsoft.com/mem/configmgr/core/plan-design/hierarchy/microsoft-connected-cache) is straight forward to implement and is recommended for environments with existing Microsoft Endpoint Configuration Manager infrastructures.
-- **VPN bypass**: When using virtual private network (VPN) solutions, it is recommend to bypass the VPN tunnel when downloading data from the Office CDN.
+- **VPN bypass**: When using virtual private network (VPN) solutions, it is recommended to bypass the VPN tunnel when downloading data from the Office CDN.
 This will reduce the load on the VPN infrastructure, network uplinks and allows for faster downloads.

 ### Updates from on-premises locations
 The Microsoft 365 Apps support multiple on-premises locations for updates.
 The required source files can be hosted on network shares, in local folders or drives, or on Microsoft Endpoint Configuration Manager's distribution points.
 Common among all these options is that the admin is responsible for ensuring that the required sources for all employed update channels, languages and architectures (32/64 bit) are available.
-Otherwise the update would fail.
+Otherwise, the update would fail.

 The main **advantage** of using on-premises locations is that devices do not need to pull down data over the internet in order to update.
 If repositories are available on all sites, the network traffic will happen locally in the Local Area Network (LAN).
 In case not all sites have infrastructure, the traffic might have to flow over the Wide Area Network (WAN).